sabrahermassi/weather-data-collection-and-analysis/README.md

 ## Overview

 This project collects weather data using Python, Flask and PostgreSQL.
 It periodically fetches real-time data from a Weather API, stores it in PostgreSQL, and returns the weather data for a specific city.

+## Prerequisites

+Before you begin, ensure you have the following installed and set up on your development environment:
+- Python: Version 3.12.4 or higher.
+- PostgreSQL: Ensure you have PostgreSQL installed and running locally.
+You can download it from PostgreSQL Downloads.
+- `(https://www.postgresql.org/download/)` is the URL to the PostgreSQL Downloads page.